Who is private dog training for?

 Follow-up program

-After the first session I'll recommend whether a follow-up program is right for you.
+After the first session I'll recommend whether a program is right for you.
+I don't do one-off follow-up sessions.
+Lasting change is built on consistency, so the work after the consult runs as a program, paid as a package, starting at $400 an hour per session.
 Ninety-eight percent of my clients, whether it's general pet behaviour, serious reactivity, fear-based cases, or aggression, find the four-week program is enough as long as they're committed.
-Ongoing sessions are $370 to $380.

 Between sessions, you film your homework and send it via WhatsApp.
 I send back specific feedback.
 The video loop is where most of the change happens.
 I can describe what a good pop on the lead looks like, but until I can see your hand, your footwork, and the dog's response in your context, I can't fix what's actually going on.